 Brenda excelled as a high-school cheerleader and was honored as an All-American.
 She didn't go to college for financial reasons and enlisted as a Marine.

-th birthday, she was shipped to Okinawa, Japan, and in the military, she met her first husband.
+Shortly after her 18th birthday, she was shipped to Okinawa, Japan, and in the military, she met her first husband.

 The marriage lasted less than four years but produced two children: Zack and Jesse.